Israel suspends peace talks after Palestinian unity bid

 Israeli chief negotiator Tzipi Livni said she hoped a way could be found to return to talks.
 "The door was not closed today," she told Israel's Channel 2 television.

-Wasel Abu Yousef, a top Palestine Liberation Organization official, rejected what he called "Israeli and American threats" and said a unity government would be made up of technocrats.
+Wasel Abu Yousef, a top Palestine Liberation Organization official, rejected what he called "Israeli and American threats" and said a unity government would be comprised of technocrats.

 But Netanyahu dismissed any notion that Hamas would not be the real power behind the bureaucrats.

-The Israeli-Palestinian negotiations, championed by Kerry and aimed at ending decades of conflict and creating a Palestinian state in the occupied West Bank and Gaza Strip, began in July amid strong public scepticism in Israel and the Palestinian territories.
+The Israeli-Palestinian negotiations, championed by U.S. Secretary of State John Kerry and aimed at ending decades of conflict and creating a Palestinian state in the occupied West Bank and Gaza Strip, began in July amid strong public scepticism in Israel and the Palestinian territories.

 For Netanyahu, Abbas's approach to Hamas offered an opportunity to withdraw from the negotiations with a reduced risk of a rift with the United States, Israel's main ally, which also refuses to deal with the Islamist militant group.